Traveling as you age can improve your mental, emotional, and physical health.

 That 86 percent isn’t wrong.
 For older adults, travel can be a way to experience social interaction, create stronger ties to loved ones, and promote healthy relationships.
 Loneliness and isolation have been linked to depression, poor mood, and even higher blood pressure in older populations.
 Travel to visit friends and family can minimize loneliness and promote good mental and emotional health.

-Other research has found that travel promotes what the study’s authors call “spiritual benefits” of traveling as you age.
-These include generating meaning in your life, improving your understanding of others, and improving your relationship with nature.
+Other research has found that travel promotes what the study’s authors call “spiritual benefits.”
+They include generating meaning in your life, improving your understanding of others, and enhancing your relationship with nature.

 Travel creates opportunities for you to meet new people, explore new environments, and engage in activities that are different from your normal routine.
-All these interactions challenge and stimulate your brain, keeping your mind alert and creating new neural pathways that may help prevent cognitive decline.
+Such interactions challenge and stimulate your brain, keeping your mind alert and creating new neural pathways that may help prevent cognitive decline.

 Travel isn’t just good for your mental and emotional health.
 It can also help you stay physically healthy and may even protect your heart.

-A study of middle-aged men published in 2000 found similar results.
-Participants who were at high risk for coronary heart disease were less likely to suffer from, and especially die of, heart disease the more frequently they vacationed.
+A study of middle-aged men found similar results.
+Participants who were at high risk for coronary artery disease were less likely to suffer from, and especially die of, heart disease the more they vacationed.

 Staying healthy while traveling

-If you are going to continue traveling as you age, it’s important to stay safe and healthy so that you can enjoy the physical and mental benefits that a vacation brings.
+If you are going to continue traveling as you age, it’s important to stay safe and healthy so that you can enjoy the physical and mental benefits of a vacation.

 When traveling abroad, AARP recommends making sure that your insurance will cover you if you have any sudden health problems or emergencies.
 If it does not, you may want to buy a supplemental health insurance policy that is intended for travel.